-Before you entrust your belongings to a new tailor, I can't stress this enough - ask to look through their work done (aka other people's stuff hanging on the racks waiting to be picked up).
+Before you entrust your belongings to a new tailor, I can’t stress this enough – ask to look through their work done (aka other people’s stuff hanging on the racks waiting to be picked up).
 Be on the lookout for signs of good versus shoddy work.
-Some tips below that I wish I knew a year ago ...
+Here are some tips that I wish I knew a year ago …

 1. Alteration Type: Basic Hem